Talk on SecondLife

 Review: TASCAM US-122L USB Audio/MIDI Interface

-Posted by jerry on July 7th, 2007 — Posted in Journal, Music, Technology
+Posted by Jerry on July 7th, 2007 — Posted in Journal, Music, Technology

 I’ve never quite been able to get CD-standard recordings out of my computer – until now!
 Yes it’s a new toy, a TASCAM US-122L – and I really wasn’t sure how it would go when I bought it based on internet reviews – via eBay.
 So what is this thing?
 It’s a device to plug your musical instrument or microphone into your computer via USB and it converts your analogue input into MIDI input.